-Depend upon it there need be no difficulty in finding work if that were all we warried.
-But it is not work that is wanted, it is not a question of work but a question of wages.
+Depend upon it there need be no difficulty in finding work if that were all we wanted.
+But it is not work that is wanted; it is not a question of work but a question of wages.
 Work is but the means to an end.
 We don't work for the sake of working; we work for what the work brings us.
-It is a common mistake to confound work with wages, but now that I have pointed out the distinction I hope you will try and remember it.
-The distinction is a very important one, and if it were only better understood we should hear less of some of the quack remedies for the cylls we suffer from.
+It its a common mistake to confound work with wages, but now that I have pointed out the distinction I hope you will try and remember it.
+The distinction is a very important one, and if it were only better understood we should hear less of some of the quack remedies for the evils we suffer from.

 As I am very anxious that you should thoroughly understand this little matter, let me put it to you in another way.
-If we all and a thousand a year coming in, how many of us do you think would be looking for a job?
+If we all had a thousand a year coming in, how many of us do you think would be looking for a job?
 You may possibly think that we would not work at all then.
-But hold on We should o int. all need food, clething, shelter, and other necessaries and conveniences in the same way as we dc now, and, notwithstanding the thousand a year, we should still have to labor.
-Were all labor to come it would be a worse calamity than a stoppage of the ment i heaven.
-We can manage for a hw without rain, but without later the majority of us would die in a faw weeks.
-But although we should have to work, the thousand a year would make me digeal of difference to us: the surplus labor as it is called would cease to exist: instead of a man running the shoes off his feet in looking for a job we should stand a chance of seeing the job run after the rest; instead of a number of people depending on charity for a Christmas dimer they would be able to buy one for the meets 68. there is a clothing, and all those sorts of there is you perceive, cannot be produced when the country and this orings us to the country are this orings us to the country are them, how is it that those who perform the labor don't get more of them?
-As things go now we see that the working classes not only have to work hard but also to fare hard, while the wealth they produce, or at any rate a large portion of it, is enjoyed by a class of men who neither delve nor toil, and who, election times excepted, would consider it beneath their dignity to SHAKE HANDS with those who do.
+But hold on a bit.
+We should all need food, clothing, shelter, and other necessaries and conveniences in the same way as we do now, and, notwithstanding the thousand a year, we should still have to labor.
+Were all labor to cease it would be a worse calamity than a stoppage of the rains of heaven.
+We can manage for a few months without rain; but without labor the majority of us would die in a few weeks But although we should have to work, the thousand a year would make a good deal of difference to us; the surplus labor as it is called would cease to exist; instead of a man running the shoes off his feet in looking for a job we should stand a chance of seeing the job run after the man; instead of a number of people on charity for a Christmas dinner they would be able to buy one for themselves.

+Food, clothing, and all those sorts of things, you perceive, cannot be produced without labor, and this brings us to the gist of the argument; for if it is labor that produces them how is it that those who perform the labor don't get more of them?
+As things go now we see that the working classes not only have to work hard but also to fare hard, while the wealth they produce, or at any rate a large portion of it, is enjoyed by a class of men who neither delve nor toil, and who, election times excepted, would consider it beneath their dignity to with those who do.